Lando Calrissian: Film

-Lando is portrayed by Billy Dee Williams in The Empire Strikes Back (1980), Return of the Jedi (1983), and The Rise of Skywalker (2019), and by Donald Glover in Solo: A Star Wars Story (2018).

 Original trilogy

-Lando Calrissian first appears in The Empire Strikes Back as the administrator of Cloud City, an old friend of Han Solo (Harrison Ford), and the previous owner of Han's ship, the Millennium Falcon.
-When Han, Princess Leia (Carrie Fisher), Chewbacca (Peter Mayhew), and C-3PO (Anthony Daniels) arrive at Cloud City, Lando welcomes them as guests of honor – only to betray them to Darth Vader (portrayed by David Prowse, voiced by James Earl Jones), who plans to use them as bait to ensnare Luke Skywalker (Mark Hamill).
-Lando had reluctantly agreed to betray Han and company after Vader threatened the city if he refused.
-Lando allows Vader to freeze Han in carbonite and give him to bounty hunter Boba Fett (Jeremy Bulloch); when Vader takes Leia and Chewbacca prisoner, however, Lando's conscience gets the better of him in light of Vader's capriciousness altering his agreement at will.
-In the ensuing evacuation of Cloud City, he helps them escape in the Falcon.
-He later assists in rescuing Luke from the underside of Cloud City.
+Lando Calrissian first appears in The Empire Strikes Back as an old friend of Han Solo.
+He is the previous owner of Han's ship, the Millennium Falcon, and he is the administrator of Cloud City.
+When Han, Princess Leia, Chewbacca, and C-3PO arrive at Cloud City, Lando welcomes them as guests, but soon betrays them to Darth Vader, who plans to use the group as bait to ensnare Luke Skywalker.
+Lando reveals later that he had reluctantly agreed to betray them after Vader threatened to put Cloud City under Imperial control if he refused.
+Lando allows Vader to freeze Han in carbonite, but when Vader takes Leia and Chewbacca prisoner, his conscience gets the better of him.
+In the ensuing evacuation of Cloud City, Lando helps the group escape in the Falcon.
+Soon after, he assists in rescuing Luke from the underside of Cloud City.
 Afterwards, he promises to help find Han.

-In Return of the Jedi, Lando goes undercover to help Luke rescue Han from crime lord Jabba the Hutt.
-During a battle with Jabba's thugs, Han saves Lando from being devoured by the sarlacc; Lando then helps Han and the others destroy Jabba's barge.
-He is made a general in the Rebel Alliance for his heroics.
-Lando then takes the pilot chair in his old ship, the Millennium Falcon, and leads the attack on the second Death Star.
-He leads the Rebel strike on the battle station, and personally destroys its power core, causing the station to explode.
-He then joins the other Rebels on Endor in celebrating their victory and the end of the Empire.
+In Return of the Jedi, Lando helps Luke rescue Han from the crime lord Jabba the Hutt.
+Later, Lando is made a general in the Rebel Alliance, and pilots the Millennium Falcon in an attack on the second Death Star.